-‘Teen Mom OG’s Amber Portwood Accused Of Assaulting Fiancé Matt Baier
+‘Teen Mom OG’s Amber Portwood Accused Of Assaulting Fiance Matt Baier

 Although Amber Portwood is no stranger to domestic violence or the strong arm of the law, the mother of one seems to have cleaned up her act since she served time in jail.
 She picked jail over rehab because she felt that rehab hadn’t worked for her in the past and she felt this was the best thing for her to do to be the best mother possible for her daughter.

-The young mom told People recently that she struggles with anxiety, bipolar disorder and borderline personality disorder, but now she takes daily psychiatric medication that has helped her cope with her mental health struggles.
+The young mom told People recently that she struggles with anxiety, bipolar disorder, and borderline personality disorder, but now she takes daily psychiatric medication that has helped her cope with her mental health struggles.
 After taking a long time to find the right fit, Amber Portwood says she finally “feels normal.”

 [Featured Image by Amber Portwood/Instagram]